Key Takeaways:

 Which foods are less likely to impact NAFLD?

-It’s important to know also what is likely not to impact NAFLD risk significantly…Studies show that the dietary patterns which have no statistical impact on NAFLD include[ref]:
+It’s important to know also what is likely not to impact NAFLD risk significantly…Studies show that the dietary patterns that have no statistical impact on NAFLD include[ref]:

 Beyond what you eat: additional NAFLD causes